 What do you need to know about applying to Startup Operations?

-Q: How are projects selected for the course?
+Q: How are ventures selected for the course?

-A: We seek to have a diverse set of industries/sectors and each project must be past the ideation stage for the course.
-We do not select projects based on market viability or long term strategy, however there should be adequate testing of the idea and at least some early customer adoption (low fidelity and/or beta tests) to provide a robust learning experience.
-We expect most projects to have demonstrated a minimum of three months focused effort.
+A: We seek to have a diverse set of industries/sectors and each venture must be past the ideation stage for the course.
+We do not select ventures based on market viability or long term strategy, however there should be adequate customer discovery and at least some early customer adoption (prototypes, beta tests, etc.) to provide a robust learning experience.
+We expect all ventures to have demonstrated a minimum of three months focused effort.
 We do not expect the business to be at product market fit, but a business is never too far along for this course.
 See the bottom of this page for more specifics.

 Q: How are joiners selected for the course?

-A: After we select projects, we'll round out enrollment by choosing a group of students who wish to work on projects originated by classmates.
-Student joiners are typically "startup curious" and considering a role at a startup or VC after HBS and/or may launch their own business some day.
-This group of joiners will be chosen by Prof. Austin, although we'll take into account: 1) your reasons for wanting to enroll in Startup Operations and 2) the value of having a diverse group in terms of past work experience, undergraduate degrees, etc. Student founders may find project joiners from within their section/EC community and should encourage them to apply!
+A: After we select ventures, we'll round out enrollment by choosing a group of students who wish to work on student ventures.
+Student joiners are typically "startup curious" and considering a role at a startup or as an investor after HBS and/or may launch their own business in the future.
+This group of joiners will be chosen based on: 1) your reasons for wanting to enroll in Startup Operations and 2) the value of having a diverse group in terms of past work experience, undergraduate degrees, etc.

-Q: I am a masters student at another Harvard school or at MIT.
+Q: I do not attend HBS.
 May I apply to Startup Operations?

 Q: What is the workload for Startup Operations?

-A: Startup Operations is a project-based course with few case discussions.
-All session deliverables are designed to move your business forward.
-Because each project may be on different timelines, each team will commit to a tailored set of milestones for their company.
-Enrolled students should expect to spend a minimum of one full day outside of class sessions working in small teams on assignments and company operations.
+A: Startup Operations is a project-based Field course.
+All session deliverables are designed to move ventures forward.
+Because each venture may be on different timelines, each team will commit to a tailored set of goals and milestones for their company.
+Enrolled students should expect to spend a minimum of one full day outside of class sessions working in small teams on assignments and business operations.

 Q: How do we manage the EC course selection process if Startup Operations is application-only?

-A: Choose your schedule around Startup Operations and/or put a lower ranking course in the overlapping time slot.
-By August 23, we will notify the registrar of all students invited to enroll in Startup Operations.
+A: Choose your schedule in the EC toolkit around Startup Operations and/or put a lower ranking course in the overlapping time slot.
+In late August, we will notify the registrar of all students invited to enroll in Startup Operations.
 You will be responsible for dropping any conflicting courses.
-We expect this course to have a waiting list - therefore, please let the instructor know ASAP if you do not wish to enroll or wish to withdraw your application so we can allow other students to enroll.
+This course will have a waiting list - therefore, please let the instructor know ASAP if you do not wish to enroll or wish to withdraw your application so we can allow other students to enroll.

-Q: I am not sure my project will be far enough along by September and/or my schedule doesn't work to apply in the fall.
+Q: I am not sure my venture will be far enough along to apply for the fall.
 What should I do?

-Q: Is it ok to apply if my company is post-revenue and/or we've raised venture funding?
+Q: Is my venture a fit if it is post-revenue and/or we've already raised venture funding?

-Absolutely!
-We are eager to have a variety of companies in post-ideation stages in the course.
-Because there will be a set of milestones tailored to your company, you can move at the pace that's right for your business.
-Each session deliverable will be of value regardless of the stage of your business.
+A: Absolutely!
+We are eager to have a variety of venture stages in the course.
+Because there will be a set of goals and milestones tailored to your company, you can move at the pace that's right for your business.
+Each session deliverable will be of value regardless of the stage of your venture.

 Q: I have had prior experience at a startup or in venture financing, is this course right for me?

-Q: How is this course different than the Startup Bootcamp during J-term?
+Q: How is this course different than Startup Bootcamp or the Startup Toolkit SIP during J-term?

-A: Bootcamp is a great overview of what it takes to develop an idea into a business.
+A: Bootcamp and the Toolkit are great overview of what it takes to develop an idea into a business.
 It is ideal for students considering starting or joining a startup to get a feel for what's involved.
-In Startup Operations, we go multiple levels deep into the details of starting a business with each team's deliverables focused on their particular startup.
-While we don't get deep into business models or raising capital in the course, we do prepare founding teams on how to work product strategy and business operations into these aspects of a pitch.
-Further, we spend time discussing how to go from MVP to a fully featured product, at scale.
-In short, Bootcamp is a perfect primer for those who wish to take this course!
+In Startup Operations, we go multiple levels deep into the details of starting a business with each team's deliverables focused on their particular venture.
+Bootcamp and the Toolkit are perfect primers for those who wish to enroll in this course!

-Q: When are projects selected for the course?
+Q: When are ventures selected for the course?

-Q: Can more than one student apply as project founders?
+Q: Can more than one student apply as founders?

 A: It's okay to apply as a team of two, three or four; you can specify that option in the application.
-Solo student founders MUST be willing to have "joiners" help with your project.
-This requirement to accept a "joiner" also applies for students who have co-founders who aren't enrolled in Startup Operations or who are not within the HBS community.
-Such co-founders are welcome to attend class, but we'd still ask you to expand your team to include "joiners" from this course.
+Solo student founders MUST be willing to have joiners on your team for the term.
+This requirement to accept a joiner also applies to HBS students who have co-founders who do not enroll in Startup Operations or who are not within the HBS community.
+Such co-founders are welcome to attend class, but we will still ask you to expand your team to include joiners from this course.
 We do not accept teams greater than five students.

-Q: What types of projects are best suited for Startup Operations?
+Q: What types of ventures are best suited for Startup Operations?

-A: A project suited for Startup Operations will meet these criteria:
+A: A venture suited for Startup Operations will meet these criteria:

-You've done at least 3-4 months of customer discovery work to have some confidence that you've identified a real customer pain point and problem to solve.
+You've done at least 3-4 months of customer discovery work to have some confidence that you've identified a real problem to solve.
 Customer discovery work must be more than conducting interviews and/or ad/landing page tests.
 For example, ethnographic research or WoZ or concierge testing.

-You tested your hypotheses about potential solutions via low fidelity prototypes and you've started to develop those solutions.
+You tested your hypotheses about potential solutions via low fidelity prototypes and you may have started to develop those solutions.

 You already have a product /service in market and you are preparing to scale, make a significant set of changes or pivot towards a new target customer/use-case (e.g., from B2C to B2B).

-Any industry or sector - Software, Hardware, CPG, Social Enterprise, Etc.
+Any industry or sector - Software, Hardware, CPG, Social Enterprise, Services, Etc.

-Projects that are technologies looking for a problem will not be accepted.
+Projects that are solutions looking for a problem will not be accepted.